afontcu/afontcu.dev/content/blog/autonomy/index.md

 _(Yes, I actually drew this on a post-it.
 I was in the middle of an unrelated conversation, and I had to pretend I was taking notes)._

+It's a free for all.

-While movement exists because there's a goal, it is hard to track progress.
+While movement exists (there's a goal, after all!), it is hard to track progress.
 Things move, but you might not see **real progress**.

-I grant you that – constraints sounds "bad".
+But yeah, I grant you that – constraints sounds "bad".
 They don't look like a cool thing, and we tend to blame them when things don't go as expected.

-But what if we thought about constraints as challenges?
+What if we thought about constraints as challenges, though?

 ## The constraints